tianyicui/gotgo/README.md

   once for each type it is parametrized by, which is the minimal number of recompiles consistent with allowing the compiler to generate optimal code for each type.

+- In the latest `gotgo`, you can use the `--package-name` flag to generate a go file in a given package.
+This makes it possible to use generics with private data types, or in the same package that defines a data type.